 Sewing Canvas – Instructions

-Step one: Cutting
+Step 1 – Cutting Canvas

 It is a good idea to peg or use weights to secure the fabric when cutting canvas.
 If the canvas slips or is very thick you may want to cut each piece individually.
 If this is so, you may need to flip your pattern pieces to make sure you get a left and right or back and front side of everything.